qinzhu/Concord_documentation/docs/index.md

 # Initialize Concord with an AnnData object, skip input_feature to use all features, set preload_dense=False if your data is very large
 cur_ccd = ccd.Concord(adata=adata, input_feature=feature_list, device=device, preload_dense=True)

-# If integrate across batches, provide domain_key (a column in adata.obs that contains batch label):
+# If integrate across batches, provide domain_key (a column in adata.obs that contains batch label, make sure to use the most granular “domain_key” to indicate batch.
+For example, if for each dataset there are several different experiments, then use experiment as the domain key):
 # cur_ccd = ccd.Concord(adata=adata, input_feature=feature_list, domain_key='batch', device=device, preload_dense=True)

 # Encode data, saving the latent embedding in adata.obsm['Concord']